 Player profiles are a popular way to announce the starting line-up before games with animated, personalized clips that showcase each player’s name, photo, and any additional information or stats.

 Watch all four of these player recognition features in action and see how they are impacting students in our short video below!

 Interested in learning more?
 Check out last week’s blog post about using ScoreVision jumbotrons for graduation ceremonies and stay tuned for next week’s post!

-Learn how you can bring ScoreVision to your school or facility by scheduling a demo today!
+Learn how you can bring ScoreVision to your school or facility by contacting us today!